Southwestern Egg Rolls with Avocado Cilantro Sauce

 - 3/4 teaspoon cumin

-- 1/2 teaspoon chipotle chili powder (see note)
+- 1/2 teaspoon EACH: chipotle chili powder AND kosher salt

 - 3 tablespoons cilantro (use parsley if you don't like cilantro)